bobbae/gcp/challenges/tennis-rain/README.md

 * Now, consider further:

-   Now, add another factor to the match, which is rain.
+   To make it more interesting, let us add another factor to the match, which is rain.
    When Bill won, it was raining.
    But, when Bob won, out of 3 matches, 1